 Spindle Motors (Hard Disk Drive Motors)

 If we consider the memory capacity of modern hard disks, it very quickly becomes clear that the requirements placed upon the spindle motor are quite considerable.
-Since the heads move over the disks at distances in the nanometer range, spindle motors have to be manufactured and packed in cleanrooms because even the smallest particle of dust would mean the immediate destruction of the hard disk, quite apart from the requirements on the mechanical precision of the components, their reliability and working life.
+Since the heads move over the disks at distances in the nanometer range, spindle motors have to be manufactured and packed in clean rooms because even the smallest particle of dust would mean the immediate destruction of the hard disk, quite apart from the requirements on the mechanical precision of the components, their reliability, and their working life.

 A particular technical challenge is the design of the bearing systems, which some years ago were changed from ball bearings to fluid dynamic bearing systems due to the necessary improvement of concentric, quiet running properties.
 Every spindle motor has an application-specific hydrodynamic bearing system to ensure the best possible quality and reliability.